true crime

 The world watched in horror as the depth of family vlogger Ruby Franke's crimes against her children came to light.
 Withheld food and water, threats, and physical wounds just scraped the surface.

-After her son unsuccessfully tried to run away from home, Franke bound his hands and feet with handcuffs and ropes.
+After one of her sons unsuccessfully tried to run away from home, Franke bound his hands and feet with handcuffs and ropes.
 Eventually, her then-12-year-old managed to escape the compound.
 He sought refuge at a neighbour's house, begging for food and water, where the police were called.

 In August 2023, Franke was arrested and, in February 2024, she was sentenced to up to 30 years behind bars for child abuse.